livestock3d/livestock3d/README.md

 * Download the Livestock Grasshopper zip [here](https://github.com/livestock3d/livestock_grasshopper/archive/master.zip)
 * Create a folder at %appdata%\McNeel\Rhinoceros\5.0\scripts called livestock3d
-* Put the files from the folder grasshopper in there.
+* Put the files from the folder "grasshopper" in there.
-* Take "My GH Script.gh" and place it on the Desktop or wherever you like.
 * Create a folder called C:\livestock3d
 * Put the files from the folder livestock3d there.
+* Move the folder "Grasshopper Script" to a location of your choosing.
+* Put the files from "UserObjects" to the Grasshopper UserObjects folder.

 More details about the Livestock project can be found [here](https://livestock3d.github.io/pages/how-is-it-working.html)